Do you spend the entire night on the bed while turning sides and struggle to find the right comfy posture?

 - Unable to restore somnolence once sleep is broken at an unplanned time.

-- Feel fatigue without any physical exertion.
+- Feeling of fatigue without any physical exertion.

-- Tendency for excessive daytime sleepiness.
+- A tendency for excessive daytime sleepiness.

 2. Sleep Apnea